bandaranaike/digmi-task-manager/README.md

 ## Future Improvements
 - Implement user-specific task management so that users can only access their own tasks.
-- Add filtering options for tasks by status and due date.
 - Implement pagination for listing tasks.
 - Improve error handling and logging.